 Wayne State's main campus covers approximately 200 acres in the heart of Midtown Detroit.
 The university boasts one of the nation's most diverse student bodies.
-While some students reside in the seven residence halls and apartment complexes on campus\, others commute from within the city as well as the larger metropolitan area.
-WSU has six satellite campuses: Advanced Technology Education Center in Warren, Jackson Extension Center in Jackson\\, Macomb Education Center in Clinton Township, OCC Orchard Ridge in Farmington Hills, Schoolcraft Center in Livonia and University Center Macomb in Clinton Township.
+While some students reside in the seven residence halls and apartment complexes on campus, others commute from within the city as well as the larger metropolitan area.
+WSU has four satellite campuses: Advanced Technology Education Center in Warren, Jackson Extension Center in Jackson, Schoolcraft Center in Livonia and University Center Macomb in Clinton Township.
 The School of Medicine campus is south of the main campus and adjacent to the Detroit Medical Center, and the Mike Ilitch School of Business is located in The District Detroit, south of the main campus.
-TechTown, a 12-block, three-acre research and technology park, is just north of the main campus.\\\
+TechTown, a 12-block, three-acre research and technology park, is just north of the main campus.

-- \ DeRoy Apartments closed permanently on May 1, 2019.
+DeRoy Apartments closed permanently on May 1, 2019.
 Chatsworth Apartments was temporarily vacated on May 13, 2019, for renovations, and it was reopened on Aug.
 19, 2020.
 It is now a residence hall and has been renamed Chatsworth Suites.
-DeRoy Apartments remains in WSU's 2021 Annual Security and Fire Safety Report as it was open for a portion of the time period of this report. - \\The Jackson Extension Center opened In January 2020.
-No in-person classes were held at the Jackson Extension Center during calendar year 2020. - \\\For purposes of reporting crime statistics, the School of Medicine, Mike llitch School of Business and TechTown are all Included In the geographical location that constitutes main campus.
+DeRoy Apartments remains in WSU's 2021 Annual Security and Fire Safety Report as it was open for a portion of the time period of this report.
+In prior years, there were six satellite campuses (which would encompass the years relevant to this report).
+In addition to those listed as the current satellite campuses, there was also OCC Orchard Ridge in Farmington Hills and Macomb Education Center in Clinton Township, which are in the process of being closed.

+The Jackson Extension Center opened In January 2020.
+No in-person classes have been held at the Jackson Extension Center as of fall 2021.

+For purposes of reporting crime statistics, the School of Medicine, Mike Ilitch School of Business and TechTown are all included in the geographical location that constitutes main campus.